felipemfp/racing/README.md

 ## Contributing

-You are very welcome for submitting pull requests to us.
+You are very welcome for submitting pull requests to us __after August 24, 2016__.

 ## Authors